mitliagkas/mitliagkas.github.io/about.md

 permalink: /about/
 ---
-In my website you will find some things I have come to understand -- by spending and inconceivable amount of time on them -- and many more that confound me.
-Math, music, programming, photography and high-performance computing are things I know tiny bit about and strive to learn more.
+In my website you will find some things I have come to understand -- by spending a ridiculous amount of time on them -- and many more that confound me.
+Math, music, programming, photography and high-performance computing are things I know a tiny bit about and strive to learn more.

+## Curriculumn Vitae
+Detailed [cv]({{ site.baseurl }}/cv.pdf) in pdf format.

-## Education
+## Past Education

 Diploma, ECE, [Technical University of Crete](http://en.tuc.gr/), Greece 2002-2008.